capture-the-flag/capture-the-flag-2017/index.md

 MAN TEAM's base is behind center camp - that's the 6:00 side of Ring Road, with all the murals.
 Look for a giant red flag.

+## Then what?

+At your team's base, your FEARLESS LEADER will shout at you through a megaphone.
+You'll get a warrior sash.
+We'll go over the rules for people who haven't read them, which will be, like, everybody.
+We will recite each other poetry about what the Man/Temple means to us.
+You probably should write some.

+A little before sunset, both teams will pick up their flags and head for the neutral zone.
+(Read on to find out where that is!)

 ## The objective